hucan7/hbird_opensource/README.md

 The detailed introduction and the quick start documentation can be seen from https://www.riscv-mcu.com/campus-campus.html.

-By following the guidences from the doc, you can very easily start to use Hummingbird E203 processor core and SoC.
+By following the guidences from the doc, you can very easily start to use Hummingbirdv2 E203 processor Core and SoC.

 What are you waiting for?
 Try it out now!